© Denzil Green

 1 kg chopped = 1 litre in volume

-Try never to refrigerate fresh, uncut tomatoes.
+Don’t refrigerate fresh, uncut tomatoes.
 Cold temperatures damage the membranes inside the walls of a tomato, making the tomato flesh mealy, and affecting the flavour.
 Store at room temperature.
 When cut into, then store in refrigerator.
+The exception is when they are extremely ripe: then, you should store in fridge to delay spoilage for a few more days (or wash, core and freeze for future cooking uses.)

 If you have unripe tomatoes, place them in a dark spot for a few days.
 This works far better than placing them in the sun, as placing them in the sun can often soften them.